Chief Development Officer

 Relationship Builder & Ambassador

-The Chief Development Officer will be an ambassador for West End House.
-This leader will be a voice for the organization and work in partnership with Andrea Howard, CEO.
+The Chief Development Officer will be an ambassador for West End House – a voice for the organization in partnership with the CEO.
 Utilizing an intuitive, relational approach, this leader will build and maintain internal and external relationships to allow for effective partnerships that help advance strategic and fundraising goals.
+This leader will build and maintain key relationships with constituent groups and monitor the delivery of donor benefits, striving for long-term donor relationships and ensuring that effective donor cultivation, stewardship, and upgrade processes are in place.

-10+ years’ experience (5+ in a senior leadership role) managing, running, and participating in development programs and/or fundraising campaigns
+• 10+ years’ experience (5+ in a senior leadership role) managing, running, and participating in development programs and/or fundraising campaigns

-Demonstrated success in planning, organizing and leading multiple successful fundraising campaigns, preferably in the non-profit space
+• Demonstrated success in planning, organizing and leading multiple successful fundraising campaigns, preferably in the non-profit space

-Substantial knowledge of industry standards and best practices in the domains of development strategy, social media campaigning, and public relations
+• Substantial knowledge of industry standards and best practices in the domains of development strategy, social media campaigning, and public relations

-Strong working knowledge of tracking metrics, moves management, and industry best practices
+• Strong working knowledge of tracking metrics, moves management, and industry best practices

 Salary Range and Employee Benefits